miniflux/website/src/hosting.md

     </dd>
     <dt>Where is hosted Miniflux?</dt>
     <dd>
-        Miniflux is hosted on a server located in Toronto, Canada.
+        Miniflux's servers are located in Toronto, Canada.
     </dd>
     <dt>What is the Miniflux application URL?</dt>
     <dd>